awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-cli.md

    {
      "solutionVersionArn": "arn:aws:personalize:us-west-2:acct-id:solution/www-solution/<version-id>",
      "metrics": {
-         "arn:aws:personalize:us-west-2:acct-id:model/awspersonalizehrnnmodel-7923fda9": {
-         "coverage": 0.27,
+           "coverage": 0.0485,
-         "mean_reciprocal_rank_at_25": 0.0379,
+           "mean_reciprocal_rank_at_25": 0.0381,
-         "normalized_discounted_cumulative_gain_at_5": 0.0405,
-         "normalized_discounted_cumulative_gain_at_10": 0.0513,
+           "normalized_discounted_cumulative_gain_at_10": 0.0363,
-         "normalized_discounted_cumulative_gain_at_25": 0.0828,
+           "normalized_discounted_cumulative_gain_at_25": 0.0984,
-         "precision_at_5": 0.0136,
+           "normalized_discounted_cumulative_gain_at_5": 0.0175,
-         "precision_at_10": 0.0102,
+           "precision_at_10": 0.0107,
-         "precision_at_25": 0.0091
+           "precision_at_25": 0.0207,
+           "precision_at_5": 0.0107
        }
    }
-   }
    ```

 ## Step 3: Create a campaign \(deploy the solution\)<a name="gs-create-campaign"></a>

-Before you can get recommendations, you must deploy a version of the solution\.
+Before you can get recommendations, you must deploy a solution version\.
 Deploying a solution is also known as creating a campaign\.
 Once you've created your campaign, your client application can get recommendations using the [GetRecommendations](API_RS_GetRecommendations.md) API\.

 1. Create a campaign by running the following command\.
 Provide the solution version ARN that was returned in the previous step\.
 For more information about the API, see [CreateCampaign](API_CreateCampaign.md)\.